 ![]() |

-inside the tent and a
+Below: The inside of the tent and a

-view looking up inside the tent |
+view looking up inside the tent. |

 |